 For some individuals, nail-biting may be a deeply ingrained habit that is difficult to overcome on their own.
 In these cases, seeking professional help, such as therapy or counseling, can be beneficial.
 Cognitive-behavioral therapy (CBT) is one evidence-based approach that can help individuals identify the thoughts and behaviors contributing to their nail-biting and develop strategies to change them.

-Nail-biting is a common habit with psychological, neurological, and behavioral roots.
+In summary, nail-biting is a multi-faceted habit with psychological, neurological, and behavioral roots.
 Whether driven by stress, boredom, or perfectionism, nail-biting can have significant physical consequences, including damage to nails, increased risk of infection, and dental problems.
 Understanding the reasons behind nail-biting and employing strategies to manage and replace the habit can help individuals break the cycle and develop healthier coping mechanisms.